SushilGitt/SushilGitt/README.md

 # Hey, I'm Sushil👋
 - A Software Developer with a curious mind and problem-solving attitude.
-Graduated in 2025 with a Bachelor of Computer Application.
+Graduated in 2025 with a Bachelor of Computer Applications.
 - I have a solid foundation in both frontend and backend development.
 I'm able to build React components as well as implement backend API endpoints using Node.js & Express.js!
 - I believe we learn best by solving problems.
 I am seeking a role where I can gain hands-on experience, write impactful software solutions, and learn from experienced software engineers.
 ---